MordantWastrel/cf_swarm/part3-dockerindevelopment/part3-docker-compose.md

 ## docker-compose up
 `docker-compose up` looks for a `docker-compose.yml` file in the current directory and translates the instructions in that file to a series of `docker run` CLI commands (behind-the-scenes; you won't see this part).
 The `stdout` output of each container will go to your console window unless you add the option`-d` for `--detach`(ed); that output will still be available to you in Docker's logs but you'll get your console back right away.

+### # Comments ahoy!
+Docker won't read anything after `#` in a compose file, so we can comment on the same line as our directives.

 Let's go through each line of `docker-compose.yml`:

 ```